Grosvenor Gallery

 The Grosvenor Gallery was an art gallery in London founded in 1877 by Sir Coutts Lindsay and his wife Blanche.
 Its first directors were J. Comyns Carr and Charles Hallé.
-The gallery proved crucial to the Aesthetic Movement because it provided a home for those artists whose approaches the more classical and conservative Royal Academy did not welcome, such as Edward Burne-Jones and Walter Crane.
+The gallery proved crucial to the aesthetic movement because it provided a home for those artists whose approaches were not welcomed by the more classical and conservative Royal Academy, such as Edward Burne-Jones and Walter Crane.